Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 1. Integrate MongoDB/Mongoose & Local Storage (to build the game data as you are playing, then the finish button will send it to MongoDB)

-- Use redux to handle toggle data
-- Use local storage to store data through out the game
+- Use local storage to store data through out the game ref: https://web.dev/storage-for-the-web/
 - Launch to Mongo when click finish game or when app is logged in check if there is data in local storage and push it to Mongo

 2. Optimization